truecounterfeit/loginpage/README.md

 https://truecounterfeit.github.io/loginpage/

-This is a simple login form made with that uses CRUD tasks for a MySQL Database.
+This is a simple login form that uses CRUD tasks for a MySQL Database.